 How to Explain Employment Gaps on Your Resume

-In an ideal world, you would only work at a few companies with a noted progressive increase in roles/responsibilities without any employment gaps.
+In an ideal world when writing your resume, you would only work at a few companies with a noted progressive increase in roles/responsibilities without any employment gaps.
 However, the world is far from ideal and there are many circumstances that arise which could cause a gap in your work history.

 Only Go Back 10 to 15 Years